PochoLabs/fonhare-wireframe/README.md

 harp server
 ```

+You will be able to see the site being served locally at `localhost:9000`.

 #### Preparing for GitHub Pages

 Once you have developed to a point you feel comfortable publishing, follow this Workflow: